 A softbox is a very handy lighting situation for studio photography.
 This is a studio strobe light with a reflective-lined opaque polyester or nylon.

 This lighting solution provides a softened light to reach your subject.
-Otherwise, expect a harsh illumination.
+Otherwise, you can expect a harsh illumination.

 A softbox should be the first thing you buy after obtaining a studio light.
 They’ll help your subjects appear more natural.